-Obsessive Compulsive Disorder, also known as OCD, is characterized by a pattern of unreasonable thoughts and fears (obsessions) that lead you to do repetitive behaviors (compulsions).
+Obsessive-Compulsive Disorder, also known as OCD, is characterized by a pattern of unreasonable thoughts and fears (obsessions) that lead you to do repetitive behaviors (compulsions).
 Many individuals try to ignore or stop their obsessions, but that only increases the distress and anxiety experienced by these individuals.
 These obsessions and compulsions interfere with daily activities and cause significant distress.
 Many individuals with OCD know or suspect their obsessions are not true; others may think they could be true (which is known as poor insight).
-About 1.2 percent of Americans have OCD and the typical age of onset is around 19 years old and about 2% of cases start by age 14.
-The onset age for individuals after the age 35 is unusual, but does occur.
-Males have an earlier onset of OCD than females and are more likely to have comorbid tic disorders.

-Obsessive compulsive disorder is an anxiety disorder in which people have recurring, unwanted thoughts, ideas or sensations (obsessions) that make them feel driven to do something repetitively (compulsions).
+Obsessive-compulsive disorder is an anxiety disorder in which people have recurring, unwanted thoughts, ideas, or sensations (obsessions) that make them feel driven to do something repetitively (compulsions).
 For people with OCD, thoughts are persistent, and unwanted routines and behaviors are rigid, and not doing them causes great distress.
-Many individuals with OCD have dysfunctional beliefs that may include: an inflated sense of responsibility and the tendency to perfectionism, overestimate threat, intolerance of uncertainty, over importance of thoughts, and the need to control thoughts.
-Some individuals with obsessive compulsive disorder may use alcohol or drugs to calm themselves.
+Many individuals with OCD have dysfunctional beliefs that may include: an inflated sense of responsibility and the tendency to perfectionism, overestimate threat, intolerance of uncertainty, over the importance of thoughts, and the need to control thoughts.
+Some individuals with obsessive-compulsive disorder may use alcohol or drugs to calm themselves.
 OCD is treatable, but if left untreated, the course can be chronic.
 Poor insight has been linked to worse long-term outcomes.

 A. Presence of obsessions and compulsions, or both: